jasdeep-hundal/tinc/OPTIMIZATION_README.md

 Start tincd and then netserver on one VM and the run of the following scripts on the other VM.

-Compare network performance w/ and w/o tinc:
+Compare network performance w/ and w/o tinc and generate flame graphs:

     ./perfTest.sh